USC Landmarks

 Following the Olympics in 1936, two of USC’s storied gold-medal winners brought home something more than just their hardware.
 Athletes who won gold that year were given the seeds of an oak tree (Germany’s national tree) to plant in their home countries.
 USC Olympians planted their oak trees on campus.

-Home of the USC Men’s and Women’s Swim and Dive Team and the Water Polo Teams, the Uytengsu Aquatics Center is a state-of-the-art outdoor aquatics venue located adjacent to the Lyon Recreation Center.
-The facility was home to the 1984 Summer Olympics and was most recently renovated and given its current name in 2014.
+Home to USC’s Men’s and Women’s Swim and Dive Teams, as well as the Water Polo Teams, the Uytengsu Aquatics Center is a state-of-the-art outdoor venue located next to the Lyon Recreation Center.
+It hosted events during the 1984 Summer Olympics and was most recently renovated and renamed in 2014.

 Historic Campus Monuments